-Winston Churchill became quite enthused about what he found in Uganda when he wrote, “For magnificence, for variety of form and color, for profusion of brilliant life — bird, insect, reptile, beast — for vast scale — Uganda is truly “the Pearl of Africa.”
+Winston Churchill was quite enthused about what he found in Uganda as you can see, “For magnificence, for variety of form and color, for profusion of brilliant life — bird, insect, reptile, beast — for vast scale — Uganda is truly “the Pearl of Africa.”

-Why is Uganda called the Pearl of Africa and who was the first one to use it?: Most in Uganda today attribute the name “Pearl of Africa” to Winston Churchill.
+Why is Uganda called the Pearl of Africa, and who was the first one to use it?
+Most in Uganda today attribute the name “Pearl of Africa” to Winston Churchill.
 However, almost every other Western Explorer and Discoverer that came to Uganda felt similar.
-They spoke in glowing terms about the country that they found and also referred to it as the Pearl of Africa.
+They spoke in glowing terms about the country they found and referred to it as the Pearl of Africa.

-Yes, Winston Churchill may not have been the one who first called Uganda, the Pearl of Africa.
-He is the one who is mostly given credit.
-It is Winston Churchill who popularized it through his book, “My African Journey.”
-A Book that you can buy presently on Amazon Com and Find in our Gorilla Safari Reads Book Section.
+Yes, Winston Churchill may not have been the one who first called Uganda the Pearl of Africa.
+He is the one who today is given credit.
+It was Winston Churchill who popularized it through his book, “My African Journey.”
+A Book that you can buy on Amazon Com and Find in our Gorilla Safari Reads Book Section.
 We strongly suggest that you read the book before coming to Uganda.

-Uganda affected.
-One could say infected the early explorers that came years before Winston Churchill arrived.
-They were amazed by its beauty, its natural wonders, its people.
-When modern travel became available, tourists flocked here and fell in love with the Pearl of Africa.
+Uganda affected and infected the early explorers’ years before Winston Churchill arrived in ways.
+They were astounded by what is now Uganda.
+Much more than the other countries that they had passed through.
+They were amazed by the incredible beauty, natural wonders, climate, and people they encountered.
+When modern travel became available, tourists flocked here, and they too fell in love with the Pearl of Africa.

 In 1858 John Hanning Speke and Richard Burton ventured through the Buganda Kingdom and were amazed by what they found.
 It was John Hanning Speke that discovered Lake Victoria as the source of the Nile.
 He was impressed as to how vast and open the streets were in the capital of Buganda, Kampala.
-He was also surprised by the local culture and ways of the people.
+He was also surprised by the Buganda Kingdom’s structured society, culture, and ways.

-He traveled through much of Uganda and not just heading north like Winston Churchill but also to what is now the Safari circuit in Western Uganda.
+Speke traveled through much of Uganda and headed north like Winston Churchill and to what is now the Safari circuit in Western Uganda.

-The earliest and most credible source that was referring to Uganda as the Pearl of Africa was Henry Morton Stanley, who twice ventured throughout Uganda long before Winston Churchill.
+The earliest and most credible source referring to Uganda as the Pearl of Africa was the at times ruthless, Henry Morton Stanley, who twice ventured throughout Uganda long before Winston Churchill.

-Frederick John D. Lugard (who saved Uganda for the British from the French) wrote, “Stanley was even louder in his praises of Uganda than Speke had been, and described it as the “Pearl of Africa” 1893.
+Frederick John D. Lugard (who saved Uganda for the British from the French) wrote, “Stanley was even louder in his praises of Uganda than Speke describing it as the “Pearl of Africa” 1893.

-Most sources name Henry Morton Stanley as the earliest and probably most credible source of “The Pearl of Africa., especially in American Writings, which were before Winston Churchill’s visit to the country in 1907 and his next book published in 1908.
+Most sources name Henry Morton Stanley as the earliest and probably most credible source of “The Pearl of Africa., especially in American Writings, which were before Winston Churchill’s visited the Country in 1907 and his next book published in 1908.

 Why is Uganda the Pearl of Africa?
 Defining “The Pearl of Africa in the 21st Century

-A Pearl is rare, Uganda is one of a kind Country, there are no others like it in all of Africa.
-A country that has been gifted by Nature, making it one of the world’s most biodiverse nations in the world.
+A Pearl is rare.
+Uganda is one of a kind Country.
+There are no others like it in all of Africa.
+A country gifted by Nature makes it one of the World’s most biodiverse nations in World.